mootools/mootools-core/Docs/Class/Class.Extras.md

 		function(){ this.start(0,1); },
 		function(){ this.start(1,0); },
 		function(){ this.start(0,1); }
-	); //Will fade the Element in and out three times.
+	); //Will fade the Element out and in twice.

 ### See Also: